Kong/analytics-spec/readme.md

 **This document is authoritative**: other copies of this information must follow the standard to ensure compatibility.

+API Analytics uses a custom logging format that incorporates [**HAR**](http://www.softwareishard.com/blog/har-12-spec/) *(HTTP Archive Format)* for HTTP logging.
-The server accepts a slightly customized version of the [HAR *(HTTP Archive Format)* standard.](http://www.softwareishard.com/blog/har-12-spec/) It supports the Socket.io, ZMQ and HTTP protocols, see [HAR+ Format](format.md) for more details on the modified standard.
+It supports the Socket.io, ZMQ and HTTP protocols, see [API Log Format](format.md) for more details on the modified standard.

 ## Official Clients